VOLUNTEER WITH US

 New Ferry Butterfly Park

-Volunteers meet to manage the park in the winter (September–April).
+Volunteers meet to manage the park on the second Sunday of the month from September to April.
+Activities may include hedgelaying, scything, path maintenance, coppicing and tree pruning.
+Training in the use of tools is given.
+Go along for the full day or join in and leave when you need to.
 See the Events Programme for the date of the next workday.
 If you would like more information, please email Paul Loughnane.

-From the beginning of May until mid-September, the park is open to visitors every Sunday afternoon from 2 - 4 p.m.
-Two wardens are needed in the park during this time.
-If you can help with wardening any Sunday, please email Linda Higginbottom.
+From the beginning of May until mid-September, the park is open to visitors every Sunday afternoon from 12 - 4 p.m.
+Wardens are needed in the park during this time to help show people round and share information about the reserve.
+New wardens are always placed with an experienced volunteer to learn what is required.
+Wardens are asked to do a 2 hour session, either 12 noon - 2pm or 2 - 4pm.
+You can do as many Sundays in the open season as you want to.
+If you would like to help with wardening, please email Linda Higginbottom.
 The more people on the rota the better!

 Cleaver Heath

 Volunteers meet the first Sunday of each month from September to March.
-See the Events Programme for the date of the next workday.
-For more details of activities and to get involved, please email John McGaw.
+For details of activities and to get involved, please email Reserve Manager, John McGaw.

 Information and sales stalls